 The same problem is encountered in the micro-domain if periodic boundary conditions are prescribed.
-Instead, we use the Dirichlet boundary conditions described in Appendix \ref{appendix:micro_bc} for the projection operator $\pi_j$ with constraints \eqref{eq:first_pi_constraint}-\eqref{eq:last_pi_constraint}.
-In this case the no slip condition \eqref{eq:first_pi_constraint} is applied at the more general locations $(s_j, \varphi^{\epsilon}(s_j))$ and $(s_j + L, \varphi^{\epsilon}(s_j+L))$, where $L$ is the generalized horizontal length of the micro-domain.
-In any case it is best to take $L>\epsilon$ in order to capture a few ``correlation lengths" of $\varphi^{\epsilon}$.
+Instead, we use the Dirichlet boundary conditions described in Appendix \ref{appendix:micro_bc} for the projection operator $\pi_j$.
+In this case the no-slip condition is applied at the locations $(s_j, \varphi^{\epsilon}(s_j))$ and $(s_j + L_j^{\rm mic}, \varphi^{\epsilon}(s_j+L_j^{\rm mic}))$.
+In more general situations such as this where the microscale roughness is no longer periodic, it is best to take each $L_j^{\rm mic}>\epsilon$ in order to capture a few ``correlation lengths" of $\varphi^{\epsilon}$.
 The results shown in Figures \ref{fig:u1vsx1quasi} and \ref{fig:shearvsx1quasi} are performed with a single micro domain at $s = 0.481561$ and length $L^{\rm mic}=5\epsilon$.